-Agriculture is a key priority of Spanish development policy but remains underfunded, compared to pre-crisis funding levels
+Agriculture is a priority of Spanish development policy but remains underfunded, compared to pre-crisis funding levels

-Most of Spain’s agriculture funding goes to multilateral organizations.
-In 2016, Spain provided more than two thirds of its ODA to agriculture and rural development through multilaterals (71%; US$147 million).
-This is mostly due to Spain’s need to fulfill its core obligations towards the European Union (EU) institutions, which account for the majority of its ODA to agriculture (44%, or US$92 million in 2016), and to its resumed contributions to the World Bank’s International Development Association (IDA; 25%, or US$37 million in 2016, up from US$1 million in 2015).
-Spain’s bilateral agriculture ODA accounted for US$60 million in 2016, 2% of its total bilateral ODA.
-That share was diluted, however, owing to a major spike in debt relief from a US$2.1 billion package for Cuba.
+Most of Spain’s agriculture funding is disbursed as core contributions to multilateral organizations.
+In 2016, Spain provided more than two thirds (71%) of its ODA to agriculture and rural development through multilaterals (US$151 million).
+This is mostly due to Spain’s need to fulfill its core obligations towards the European Union (EU) institutions, which account for the majority (44%) of Spain’s ODA to agriculture (US$94 million), and due to its resumed contributions to the World Bank’s International Development Association (IDA) which accounts for 18% of its agricultural ODA (US$38 million, up from US$1 million in 2015).

-MAEC’s Rural Development and Food-Security Division defines agricultural strategic priorities
+MAEUEC’s Rural Development and Food Security Division defines agricultural strategic priorities

-The Rural Development and Food Security Division within the Ministry of Foreign Affairs and Cooperation (MAEC) defines strategic priorities.
-Within Spain’s development agency (AECID), its Directorate for Multilateral and Sectorial Cooperation and its regional departments (i.e., Directorates for Africa and for Latin America) are in charge of the programming and implementation of Spain’s bilateral ODA to agriculture.
-In addition, the Ministry of Agriculture, Food Security and Environment (MAGRAMA), as well as its Climate Change Office, support MAEC and AECID on key issues.
+The Rural Development and Food Security Division within the Ministry of Foreign Affairs and Cooperation (MAEUEC) defines strategic priorities.
+Within Spain’s development agency (AECID), its Directorate for Multilateral and Sectorial Cooperation and its regional departments (i.e, Directorates for Africa and for Latin America) are in charge of the programming and implementation of Spain’s bilateral ODA to agriculture.
+In addition, the Ministry of Agriculture, Food Security and Environment (MAGRAMA), as well as its Climate Change Office, support MAEUEC and AECID on key issues.